Does God say we should forgive but not forget? Not exactly. In this post, you’ll learn five ways to model God’s way of forgiveness.

 Note: Natural memories of past circumstances might still be present, especially while we are still being healed from hurt.
 However, if we choose to remember because we are holding a grudge, that is when we walk through a door that leads to the root of bitterness.

 No, I don’t.
 But God does, and despite the pain, He is a God of love.
-Doing these five things causes us to walk in His way of forgiveness.
+Doing these five truths cause us to walk in His way of forgiveness.

 It’s love in action.